codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 As already mentioned, the Session library comes with 4 handlers, or storage engines, that you can use:

-  - files
+  - CodeIgniter\Session\Handlers\FileHandler
-  - database
+  - CodeIgniter\Session\Handlers\DatabaseHandler
-  - redis
+  - CodeIgniter\Session\Handlers\MemcachedHandler
-  - memcached
+  - CodeIgniter\Session\Handlers\RedisHandler

-By default, the `Files Driver`_ will be used when a session is initialized, because it is the most safe choice and is expected to work everywhere (virtually every environment has a file system).
+By default, the `FileHandler Driver`_ will be used when a session is initialized, because it is the most safe choice and is expected to work everywhere (virtually every environment has a file system).